Formative assessment is checking understanding during a lesson. Adaptive teaching is using that information to adjust instruction for each student.

 Final thoughts and subtle reminders from the session

 As Steve wrapped up the session, he reminded everyone that effective formative assessment is about how you use them to drive meaningful change in learning.
-AI can make the process faster and lighter, but the teacher’s insight is what turns data into direction.

 - Even one well-designed check can change the flow of a lesson.